Serpent03/kernel-dev/README.md

 # TinyThread

-A small, simple RTOS(transitioning to GPOS) made with the use of C and assembly.
+A small, simple GPOS made with the use of C and assembly.

 ## Pre-Requisites
 - CC/GCC